Skip to content

 What is the maximum child support in North Carolina?

-The North Carolina guidelines schedule covers combined gross incomes up to $25,000 per month.
+The North Carolina guidelines schedule covers combined gross incomes up to $40,000 per month (effective January 1, 2023).
 For incomes above this amount, the court has discretion to set support based on the needs of the child and the parents' ability to pay.
-There is no statutory cap, but the schedule provides a framework for most income levels.

 How long does child support last in North Carolina?